apache/flink/docs/java_api_guide.md

     <tr>
       <td><strong>CoGroup</strong></td>
       <td>
         <p>The two-dimensional variant of the reduce operation.
 Groups each input on one or more fields and then joins the groups.
 The transformation function is called per pair of groups.
-See [keys](#keys) on how to define coGroup keys.</p>
+See <a href="#keys">keys</a> on how to define coGroup keys.</p>
 {% highlight java %}
 data1.coGroup(data2)
      .where(0)